 Section 5-6-3 of the Unified Code of Corrections

-if he or she elects to submit to treatment and is accepted for
+if he or she elects to participate in treatment and is accepted for

-(1) if he or she elects to submit to treatment and is
+(1) If he or she elects to participate in treatment

-accepted he or she shall be sentenced to probation and placed under the supervision of the designated program for a period not to exceed the maximum sentence that could be imposed for his conviction or 5 years, whichever is less.
+and is accepted he or she shall be sentenced to probation and placed under the supervision of the designated program for a period not to exceed the maximum sentence that could be imposed for his or her conviction or 5 years, whichever is less.

 discretion of the designated program.

 (3) If he or she adheres to the requirements of the

 designated program and fulfills the other conditions of probation ordered by the court, he or she will be discharged, but any failure to adhere to the requirements of the designated program is a breach of probation.

 The court may require an individual to obtain treatment while on

 probation under the supervision of a designated program and probation

 authorities regardless of the election of the individual if the assessment, as specified in subsection (b), indicates that such treatment is medically necessary.